ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 The information we collect from you may be used to:

-- **Provide services:** We use Your personal data to perform the services you request (for instance, if you’ve filled in a contact us form, we use Your information to get in touch with you).
+- **Provide services:** We use Your personal data to perform the services you request (for instance, if you’ve filled in a Contact Us form, we use Your information to get in touch with you).
 - **Support and improve WSO2 offerings:** We use Your personal data to improve our Sites and services.
 We continually strive to improve our website offerings based on the type of content our users click on or download.
 We also monitor usage to fix issues and to make improvements to our services or to provide offerings more relevant to You.
 - **Carry out analysis:** We sometimes require Your personal data to analyze the ways in which our products and services are used or downloaded, what features are effective or popular, whether our marketing campaigns reach our intended audiences, and to track lead generation for our sales process.
 - **Account creation and communication:** We use Your data to create Your online profile, which we create for every user who registers on our Site or for a service, and to send You communications about updates and changes to Your account or services.
-- **Marketing:** To send marketing material, event invitations and updates.
+- **Marketing:** To send marketing material, event invitations, and updates.
 You may opt out of these at any time.
 - **Contests and surveys:** To administer a contest, survey, or other site feature.
 - **Fraud and abuse detection:** We use Your personal information to prevent and detect fraud and abuse in order to protect our users.
-- **Compliance with legal obligations:** Sometimes, we may have a legal obligation to collect, use or record Your personal data, such as when you make a payment or submit a data subject request.
+- **Compliance with legal obligations:** Sometimes, we may have a legal obligation to collect, use, or record Your personal data, such as when you make a payment or submit a data subject request.

 ## How do we process your data?